 - You control the styles, look and feel of the passkey enrollment and selection pages

 To implement these experiences, you'll need to create `/bind` and `/bi-authenticate` routes in your app to support enrollment and authentication.
 Within these routes, your app invokes our SDK, which talks to our backend to complete the binding and authentication sequences with the user.
 Upon successful authentication, as with the Beyond Identity hosted model, we return an OIDC code and token to your app.

 Note: In this model, the users’ passkeys are under your app’s origin, but we still keep user and credential information safe in your Beyond Identity tenant, so that your app does not need to store users or key information

-Using either of the above models, we integrate with the IDP you're already using
+Bonus: we integrate with the IDP you're already using

 Using either of the above deployment models, your app can implement passkey based sign on through a third-party identity provider as well.
 You can configure your IDP to delegate authentication to Beyond Identity using our integration guides.
 This model lets you benefit from your IDP’s policies and SSO while ensuring your users can sign in with our passkey-based experience.

 With Beyond Identity, you can set up your web or native mobile app with phishing-resistant, passwordless sign on across platforms, browsers, and identity providers with hardware and software passkeys.
 You can choose to enroll users inline with the authentication experience using our Hosted Web Enrollment and sign on.
 For more options, you can use our Embedded SDKs to create your own experiences.